Top things to do in Oahu

 I joined a group lesson with instructor Errol Kane at Waikiki Beach Activities and we practised surfing techniques on the beach before getting into the water.
 Tips included where to stand on the board, how to go from tummy position to standing and where to plant your feet correctly when riding a wave.

 I learned tricks too like how to go faster (lean forwards) and how to head in the direction you want to go without falling into the drink.
 It’s a safe place to learn as the waters are shallow for quite a stretch.
 It’s a great spot too for lots of waves to catch.
-Everyone in our group successfully surfed – a testament to the great lesson.
-I had so much fun I surfed again the next day.
+Everyone in our group successfully surfed – a testament to the great.

 The restaurant Hoku’s has food that looks like art – and tastes divine.
 I savoured the most heavenly feast here full of Hawaiian, Asian and European flavours.
 I’ll never forget that giant seafood offering – the freshest I’ve ever had.
 It’s easy to see why the stars swarm here.